-VII.10 Reappointment, Tenure/Permanency and Promotion Decisions
+VII.15 Reappointment, Tenure and Promotion Decisions

-- VII.10.1 The Provost, in preparing their recommendation, shall review the contents of the candidate's file, including all submissions and recommendations, in the context of the criteria set out in this Article, and the relevant department's approved written standards for the application of the criteria, and shall have access to all materials contained in the file. - VII.10.2 Following receipt of the recommendation from the departmental Committee and COAP, and any subsequent responses from the candidate and the departmental Committee, the Provost shall make a recommendation on reappointment, tenure/permanency or promotion as applicable, and may per VII.1.4 make a decision to deny reappointment, tenure/permanency, or promotion.

-- VII.10.3 The Provost, giving reasons, may request that the departmental Committee, the candidate, or both provide further evidence and supporting documentation, including but not limited to assessments from external assessors, provided such information is specified in this Agreement as belonging in a file and can be reasonably shown to be relevant to the evaluation of the candidate's file.
+- VII.15.1 The Provost, in preparing their recommendation, shall review the contents of the candidate's file, including all submissions and recommendations, in the context of the criteria set out in this Article, and any list of additional considerations developed by the department according to VII.7 and shall have access to all materials contained in the file. - VII.15.2 Following receipt of the recommendation from the Departmental Committee and COAP, and any subsequent responses from the candidate and the Departmental Committee, the Provost shall make a recommendation on reappointment, tenure or promotion as applicable, and may per VII.1.4 make a decision to deny reappointment, tenure, or promotion. - VII.15.3 The Provost, giving reasons, may request that the Departmental Committee, the candidate, or both provide further evidence and supporting documentation, including but not limited to assessments from external assessors, provided such information is specified in this Agreement as belonging in a file and can be reasonably shown to be relevant to the evaluation of the candidate's file.
 Such further evidence and supporting documentation shall be added to the candidate's file.
-In the event that such a request from the Provost would result in input from more than two external assessments, approval of Joint Committee is required, except in cases of promotion to Full Professor or Librarian IV, where Joint Committee approval is required to solicit more than four external assessments. - VII.10.4 If the Provost decides to deny reappointment, tenure/permanency, or promotion, the candidate shall be so informed and shall receive in writing a statement of reasons from the Provost.
-This statement of reasons shall reflect the actual grounds for the Provost's decision, be substantive in nature, and be clearly related to the relevant criteria as defined in this Agreement. - VII.10.5 A decision to grant reappointment, tenure/permanency, or promotion to a member shall be made subsequent to the Provost making a positive recommendation to the Board.
-A decision to grant reappointment, tenure/permanency, or promotion will be made by the Board and communicated to the candidate, the Chair of the departmental Committee, the Chair of COAP, and the Dean by the Provost.
+In the event that such a request from the Provost would result in input from more than two external assessments, approval of Joint Committee is required, except in cases of promotion to Professor or Librarian IV, where Joint Committee approval is required to solicit more than four external assessments. - VII.15.4 If the Provost decides to deny reappointment, tenure, or promotion, the candidate shall be so informed and shall receive in writing a statement of reasons from the Provost.
+This statement of reasons shall reflect the actual grounds for the Provost's decision, be substantive in nature, and be clearly related to the relevant criteria as defined in this Agreement. - VII.15.5 A decision to grant reappointment, tenure, or promotion to a member shall be made subsequent to the Provost making a positive recommendation to the Board.
+A decision to grant reappointment, tenure, or promotion will be made by the Board and communicated to the candidate, the Chair of the Departmental Committee, the Chair of COAP, and the Dean by the Provost.